“May it be a light to you in dark places, when all other lights go out.” ― J.R.R. Tolkien

 Auto white balance aka AWB works most of the time especially in venues with different kinds of light sources such as convention centers or athletic arenas.
 I always do a few test shots first to see if the color is close.
-If that doesn’t work I try a few more shots using some of the other available white balance options.
+If that doesn’t work I try a few more shots using other white balance options.
 Be careful of exposure too.
-Under most mixed-light conditions, I find it’s also necessary to increase exposure compensation to produce a bright-enough image.
+Tip: Under most mixed-light conditions, I also find it’s also necessary to increase exposure compensation to produce a bright-enough image.

-Your camera’s Daylight color balance setting is obviously the best choice for shooting outdoors but I also use it when making window light portraits indoors.
+When shooting outdoors, the Daylight color balance setting is obviously the best choice but I also use it when making window light portraits indoors.
 Under these kinds of lighting conditions, this setting creates a warm, romantic effect that I think enhances the portrait even though it may not be “color correct.”

 The camera’s Tungsten setting is useful.
 When shooting under typical living room incandescent lamps you may want to shoot a few test shots to see if you have to increase exposure but the color balance should be right on.
 You can also use it outdoors with a filtered flash to create a special effect.